jnharton/mud-server/README.md

 ## Updates
 None of the code is up yet for this because I want/need to decide on a license to use and then deal with the fact that my code depends on some LGPL'd network (server/client) code.

+## Copyright
+Copyright (c) 2012 Jeremy Harton.
+See LICENSE.txt for further details. (license and code not up yet)